wp-plugins/small-caps/readme.txt

 Tested up to: 2.6.1
 Stable tag: trunk

-Encloses capitalized words within `<abbr> </abbr>` tags, so that abbr tags could be styled to display small caps--for typographical effect.
+Encloses capitalized words within `&lt;abbr&gt; &lt;/abbr&gt;` tags, so that abbr tags could be styled to display small caps&mdsh;for typographical effect.

 == Description ==

-Encloses capitalized words with three or characters more within `<abbr> </abbr>` tags, so that abbr tags could be styled to display small caps--for typographical effect.
+Encloses capitalized words with three or characters more within `&lt;abbr&gt; &lt;/abbr&gt;` tags, so that abbr tags could be styled to display small caps&mdash;for typographical effect.
 More here: http://ckunte.com/archives/small-caps .

 == Installation ==